NanoClem/Py-Redis-pubsub/README.md

 </p>

 ### Implementation
 You can run the docker configuration to get a full Redis environment.
+To implement this, the idea would subscribing to all towns within 35km and getting data every time a job ad is publishedd in one of these.

 The first step is to create our receiver :
 ```python